Míchel (footballer, born 1985): Birmingham City

 Speculation had linked Míchel with Birmingham City, newly promoted to the English Premier League, in the summer of 2009, but the transfer was not completed until 11 January 2010, for a fee of £3 million.
 The player signed a two-and-a-half-year deal, with an option to extend the contract for a further 12 months.
 Spanish journalist and Sky Sports pundit Guillem Balagué described him as a good passer of the ball, tactically aware and positionally disciplined, and "not scared of the physical side", comparing him in style to Javier Mascherano, but "with a better range of passing".

 Míchel made his first appearance in the Premier League on 27 January, replacing James McFadden in the 73rd minute as Birmingham's 15-game unbeaten run came to an end as they lost 3–0 to Chelsea at Stamford Bridge, and made his home debut three days later, again as a substitute.
-However, the fitness and what manager Alex McLeish described as "stunning" form of captain Barry Ferguson in central midfield meant that Míchel was restricted to just nine league appearances, and he was made available for loan in the January 2011 transfer window.
+However, the fitness and what manager Alex McLeish described as "stunning" form of Barry Ferguson in central midfield meant that Míchel was restricted to just nine league appearances, and he was made available for loan in the January 2011 transfer window.

 In January 2011, Míchel joined Super League Greece club AEK Athens on loan for the remainder of the season.
 He made his debut in a 2–0 away win against Skoda Xanthi, and on his second appearance, scored a 40 metre free kick against Panathinaikos in the seventh minute of stoppage time to take his team through to the semi-finals of the 2010–11 Greek Cup, 4–3 on aggregate.
 AEK went on to win the competition, but Míchel was an unused substitute in the final.